josephJaoNasser/utd-utilities/README.md

 ### Import the necessary files
-In your main.js file, add the following
+In your main.js file, add the following imports.

+**IMPORTANT:** Import the bootstrap styling BEFORE importing the UTD Utilities styling

 ```javascript
 // ... other imports